ngocuong0105/dendron-wiki/vault/machine learning.DT RF GB.md

 $Gain(R) = MSE(R) - (\dfrac{N_{1}}{N}) MSE(R_{1}) - \dfrac{N_2}{N}MSE(R_2)$

+***See section feature importance*

 ## Expressiveness of DT

 Classification trees approximate boundaries in the feature space that separate classes.

-Regression trees, on the other hand, define simple functions or step functions, functions that are defined on partitions of the feature space and are constant over each part.
+**Regression trees = composition and linear combinations of step functions.**

+Regression trees split the feature space into parts where each is a constant value.

 ![expr_dt.png](assets/images/expr_dt.png)